The Liouville property for groups acting on rooted trees

 Next, note that the graph $\tilde{\Gamma}_n$ is roughly equivalent \cite[p.51]{LyPe} to the standard Schreier graph $\G_n$ with constants not depending on $n$.
-Thus effective resistances the graphs $\tilde\Gamma_n$ and $\G_n$ are within multiplicative constants.
+Thus effective resistances of the graphs $\tilde\Gamma_n$ and $\G_n$ are equivalent up to multiplicative constants.
 With \cref{L:resistance}, this implies that for every $x\neq 0$